 This is a great step to introduce more independent use and exploration of the AAC system.
-Start with concepts and vocabulary that the individual is familiar with, and motivated by, to minimize the activity's cognitive demands (e.g., animal sounds, types of trucks, 90's rock stars).
+Start with concepts and vocabulary the student is familiar with, and motivated by, to minimize the activity's cognitive demands (e.g., animal sounds, types of trucks, 90's rock stars).